 When it comes to ensuring the reliability and robustness of software applications, testing plays a pivotal role.
-However, beneath the overarching umbrella of testing, lies a crucial distinction between "test scenarios" and "test cases."
+However, beneath the overarching testing umbrella lies a crucial distinction between "test scenarios" and "test cases."
 While both are essential components of a comprehensive testing strategy, they serve distinct purposes.
+In this article, we will create test scenarios with examples in Apidog.
+Let's have a look.

 Automation Testing in Apidog